apainintheneck/homebrew-dev-utils/README.md

 ## Development

-Linting and readme checks are run on each pull request while integration tests are only run weekly.
+Linting and readme checks along with integration tests are run on each pull request.

-- Linting
-  - `rake lint:check`
-  - `rake lint:fix`
-- Readme
-  - `rake readme:outdated`
-  - `rake readme:generate`
-- Integration Tests
-  - `rake missing-tests`
-  - `rake test:all`
-  - `rake test:api-readall-test` (SLOW)
-  - `rake test:branch-compare`
-  - `rake test:generate-api-diff` (SLOW)
-  - `rake test:service-diff`
+All commands are run using the included Rakefile.
+Run `rake` to get the list of commands.